Dre Campbell Farm

 Apple cider vinegar is often used as a natural tick and flea repellent.

-Use it to create a spray by mixing equal parts apple cider vinegar and water.
-Next, apply it to your pet’s coat.
+Mix equal parts apple cider vinegar and water to create a spray.
+Then, apply it to your pet’s coat.

 You can also add a teaspoon of apple cider vinegar to your dog’s water bowl.